Podcast interview with medical doctor and general practitioner Maria Holmegaard Sørensen about the Danish health care system.

 Where do you call if your child gets sick on a Friday afternoon in Denmark?
 And how does the Danish health care system work in practice?
 How do you for instance choose a family doctor?
 And what is the role of your general practitioner?
 How do you get referred to medical specialists, and where can you find information about how to contact the specialist once you have been referred to one?
 When shall you call your general practitioner and when shall you call “Lægevagten”?
 Where can you find the phone numbers and adresses that you need to get in touch with the relevant medical assistance?

-The guest in this podcast is medical doctor Maria Holmegaard Sørensen.
+Meet medical doctor Maria Holmegaard Sørensen.
 Maria is a general practitioner and she is the owner of Brobylægerne, a medical clinic in Nr.
 Broby, a village close to Odense, in Denmark.

 In the podcast, Maria shares information about how the Danish health care system works in practice, and she gives practical advice regarding where to find the information you need, and whom to contact within the Danish medical system for the medical needs of you and your family.